Saravanansivaprakash/KlickksAssignment/README.md

 ✅ Sessions are stored in SQLite via connect-sqlite3

-✅ Frontend is built with React and consumes backend APIs
+✅ Frontend is built with React, Bootstrap for CSS and consumes backend APIs

 ✅ Frontend deployed on Netlify, backend deployed on Render